Inotrope

-An inotrope or inotropic is an agent that alters the force or energy of muscular contractions.
+An inotrope or inotropic is a drug or any substance that alters the force or energy of muscular contractions.
 Negatively inotropic agents weaken the force of muscular contractions.
 Positively inotropic agents increase the strength of muscular contraction.

 The term inotropic state is most commonly used in reference to various drugs that affect the strength of contraction of heart muscle.
 However, it can also refer to pathological conditions.
 For example, enlarged heart muscle can increase inotropic state, whereas dead heart muscle can decrease it.

 Medical uses

 Both positive and negative inotropes are used in the management of various cardiovascular conditions.
 The choice of agent depends largely on specific pharmacological effects of individual agents with respect to the condition.
 One of the most important factors affecting inotropic state is the level of calcium in the cytoplasm of the muscle cell.
 Positive inotropes usually increase this level, while negative inotropes decrease it.
 However, not all positive and negative drugs affect calcium release, and, among those that do, the mechanism for manipulating the calcium level can differ from drug to drug.

 While it is often recommended that vasopressors are given through a central line due to the risk of local tissue injury if the medication enters the local tissues, they are likely safe when given for less than two hours through good peripheral intravenous catheterization.